 Economic and Demographic Changes: Watch for shifts like population growth or new demographics.
 A surge in young professionals could be a chance to offer a trendy brunch menu.

-Okay, so you've done your homework.
+Okay, so you’ve done your homework.
 Now what?
-While it's time to start taking action using what you discovered about your restaurant and staff.
+It’s time to start taking action using what you discovered about your restaurant and staff.

 Implementing SWOT analysis findings is a big step in the strategic planning process.
 Once you have identified your restaurant’s strengths, weaknesses, opportunities, and threats, you can develop a strategic plan to address them effectively.